 For example, you could use a field like “Color” across multiple brands and product types.
 You just need to understand what “Color" means for each.
 For a backpack, is “Color" the main outside color or the interior?
 For a suitcase, is it the sides?
 Your decisions should be based on what “Color” means to your team, and how you use that information.

-For more information on using product variants, discuss with your Customer Champion or click Contact Us to reach out to Customer Success.
+For more information on using product variants, discuss with your Customer Success Manager or click Contact Us to reach out to Customer Success.